kaelthasmanu/SquidStats/README.md

 - Python 3.10+
 - Squid proxy server
 - `squidclient` installed on the server
-- For compatibility with user logs, use this format in /etc/squid/squid.conf:
+- ⚠️ !!Important ⚠️ For compatibility with user logs, use this format in /etc/squid/squid.conf:
 ```bash
   logformat detailed \
   "%ts.%03tu %>a %ui %un [%tl] \"%rm %ru HTTP/%rv\" %>Hs %<st %rm %ru %>a %mt %<a %<rm %Ss/%Sh %<st